 The jhave.org site provides short tutorials on a variety of algorithms depicted by JHAVÉ, including seven sorting algorithms, eight graph algorithms, four hashing algorithms, and eight other miscellaneous algorithms.
 Since 2007, JHAVÉ has delivered on average over 2000 instructional visualizations per year to learners in over 50 countries and has been used by instructors at over 60 different universities.

-More recently Dr. Naps has directed his efforts at working with a growing group of content authors and software developers on the OpenDSA project (algoviz.org/OpenDSA), which is attempting to build an online open-source interactive eTextbook on data structures and algorithms.
+More recently Dr. Naps has directed his efforts at working with a growing group of content authors and software developers on the OpenDSA project, which is attempting to build an online open-source interactive eTextbook on data structures and algorithms.

 The merging of his work in these software development projects with efforts to demonstrate how such software can be effectively used in instruction has led to his being author or co-author of three journal articles and 26 conference articles.
-Additionally it has resulted in eleven major grants (ten from the National Science Foundation and one from Ameritech), eight professional workshops presented on AV, and the mentoring of fourteen undergraduates in research projects that resulted in their presenting at professional conferences.
+Additionally it has resulted in eleven major grants (ten from the National Science Foundation and one from Ameritech), eight professional workshops presented on AV, and the mentoring of numerous undergraduates in research projects, fifteen of which have resulted in their presenting at professional conferences.

-Beyond his collaborations in such research efforts, Dr. Naps has been active in serving the SIGCSE community, having been program co-chair for the SIGCSE symposium in 2004 and the ITiCSE conference in 2011 and symposium co-chair for SIGCSE in 2005.
+Beyond his collaborations in such research efforts, Dr. Naps has been active in serving the SIGCSE community, having been program co-chair for the SIGCSE symposium in 2004, program co-chair for the ITiCSE conference in 2011, and SIGCSE symposium co-chair in 2005.
+In 2013, he was one of four ACM members who received the distinction of Distinguished Educator.

 This document was generated using the LaTeX2HTML translator Version 2008 (1.71)